 Are There Any Long-Term Effects of Pushing Methods on Mothers?

-Yes, pushing methods can influence long-term effects on mothers, including pelvic floor dysfunction, urinary incontinence, and recovery time.
-Research indicates that the technique employed during delivery may impact postpartum health and overall well-being considerably.
+Yes.
+Pushing method can affect long-term outcomes including pelvic floor dysfunction, urinary incontinence, and postpartum recovery time.
+Research indicates that the technique used during delivery may have a meaningful impact on postpartum health and well-being.